Services Offered

 Report a Found Animal

 If you have found a lost animal, it's important to remember that there is probably a worried owner looking for it somewhere.
 Taking it in off the street is the first step in keeping the animal safe and helping it get back home.
-But, there are still several more things which need to be done.
-If you are unable to locate the owner within 24 hours, contact County Animal Services and let us know you've found a stray animal.
+Check resources like Facebook Lost & Found, Craigslist, and our list of Lost Animals to try to reunite the animal.
+If you are unable to locate the owner within 24 hours, contact County Animal Services and let us know you've found a stray animal or file a Found Report here.
 We'll dispatch an officer to pick it up during normal business hours and do our best to reunite it with its owner.

 Report a Lost Pet